kwameassa/lab-ubuntu-2204-vmware-installation/readme.md

 ## 📝 Exercise Files

-**Important:** The exercise files for this lab are hosted in a separate Git repository.
-You will be provided with the link to this repository. **Students must use the provided Exercise Files for all lab activities, rather than their own personal files or folders.**
+**Important:** The exercise files for this lab are hosted in a separate Git repository. **Students must use the provided Exercise Files for all lab activities, rather than their own personal files or folders.**

-*Exercise Files Repository Link: (To be provided by your instructor)*
+*Exercise Files Repository Link: [https://github.com/kwameassa/Exercise-Files](https://github.com/kwameassa/Exercise-Files)*

 ---

 ---

-## �📂 Repository Contents
+## 📂 Repository Contents

 * `Laboratory 1 Ubuntu 22.04.5 LTS Installations.pptx`
     * A presentation file with step-by-step instructions for installing Ubuntu 22.04.5 LTS on VMware.